 The Republic of Chad is a country in Central Africa.
 Chad is amongst the richest countries in terms of biodiversity in Sudano-Sahelian Africa, with some of the last remaining populations of large mammals that once roamed West-Central Africa.

 Chad's protected area system is made up of three national parks and seven wildlife reserves.

 Why Aerial Support ?

 The use of aircraft is a cost and time effective way to cover vast landscapes, especially where there are no roads or ground access is limited, which is very common in wildlife areas.
 The bird’s-eye view that is possible from aircraft offer excellent visibility over the terrain and provide a longer line of sight and a wider area of observation than on the ground.

 How do we work ?

 - We carry out surveillance flights to detect poachers, illegal camps, illegal cattle grazing and other illicit activities in order to direct the deployment of ranger teams on the ground.

-- We gather data on the ecosystem and wildlife populations to help support the management plans for wildlife areas.
+- We gather data on the ecosystem and wildlife populations to help support management actions for wildlife areas.